miguelangelopereira/my/wordpress-on-iaas-rhel.md

 During this module, you will learn about bringing together all the infrastructure components to build a Wordpress Website running on Linux and making it scalable, highly available and secure.

 ![Screenshot](media/website-on-iaas-http-linux/wordpressdiagram-1.png)

+* Two DB servers will host MariaDB with Galera cluster for replication
+* An Azure Internal Load Balancer will distribute the traffic to the DB servers
+* Two Web servers will host Apache
+* A data disk will be added to each Web Server
+* Gluster storage will be configured on the Web Servers and will replicate the Web Server file content
+* Wordpress will be installed on both Web Servers
+* An Azure External Load Balancer will distribute the traffice to the Web servers

+> Note: This document describes the steps for a proof of concept.
+Additional steps may be required for a production environment

 # Learning objectives
 After completing the exercises in this module, you will be able to: